ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 This gives you a good anchor point to resume your work next day.
 In this case I left the commits and remaining bugs as-is, knowing that they will be the first thing I notice tomorrow.
-Just don’t forget to `git push` them to some remote repository.
+Just don't forget to `git push` them to some remote repository.

 ### Keeping commits organized with `git rebase`

 Remember that ugly stream of incoherent commits?
-That’s obviously _not pretty_.
+That's obviously _not pretty_.
-If you keep pumping out commits like that then you’re digging your own grave when the only remaining option will be to squash them all into one giant ball of mud.
+If you keep pumping out commits like that then you're digging your own grave when the only remaining option will be to squash them all into one giant ball of mud.
 In order to avoid that I prune my git trees at least once per day.